aryavorskiy/LatticeModels.jl/docs/src/manual/operators.md

 # States and Operators

-In the previous section we have seen how to define a Hamiltonian for a lattice model.
-In this section we will see how to work with other types of operators, such as measurements and diagonalizing.
+In the previous chapter we have seen how to define a Hamiltonian for a lattice model.
+In this chapter we will see how to work with other types of operators, such as measurements and diagonalizing.

 ## Builtins